starcourse/starcourse.github.io/README.md

 ---

 That should cover everything.
-If this covered everything, I'll shed a tear of happiness.
+If this made sense, I'll shed a tear of happiness.
 But if you have any questions, shoot me a message or an [email](mailto:combatfetus4@gmail.com).

 ### Good luck!
 We're all counting on you.